ppy/osu-wiki/news/2026/2026-05-05-battle-of-the-box-2026-waifu-cup-results.md

 ![](/wiki/shared/news/2026-05-05-battle-of-the-box-2026-waifu-cup-results/banner.jpg)

 From around the world, players fought tooth and nail for their chance to take the Waifu Cup.
-This iteration of Battle of the Box, the flagship tournament of [xootynator](https://osu.ppy.sh/users/3717598), was filled with close matches and nail-biter moments, but finally, after a month of competition, a new champion has been crowned!
+This iteration of Battle of the Box, the flagship tournament of ::xootynator::{ user-id=3717598 }, was filled with close matches and nail-biter moments, but finally, after a month of competition, a new champion has been crowned!

 Join us as we go over just a few highlights of this tournament that [began in February](https://osu.ppy.sh/home/news/2026-02-12-battle-of-the-box-2026-waifu-cup-registrations-now-open), from the results to the custom songs, and as we discuss what's next!